-A classic example of experiential learning is children learning how to speak.
-They are immersed in a world of language from the moment they are born and experience words and phrases and grammatical structures without at first understanding them.
-They listen, make noises, mimic and try out words and phrases.
 They make improvements and refinements based on corrections received or the puzzled questions of clarification from adults or other children.
 They go away and talk to themselves or their toys and then connect with others and join in conversations.
 They experiment with their own language.
-They reflect on responses and listen and observe (watch a toddler watching adults talk!), and gradually acquire the new knowledge and capacity to speak through cycles of listening and practice, observation, reflection and response in a community.

-Although it could be argued that children are “trained” in the acquisition of language from parents, siblings and peers, it is not a formal and structured process and such “training” is not the only way that they learn a language.
+Although it could be argued that children are “trained” in the acquisition of language from parents, siblings, and peers, it is not a formal and structured process and such “training” is not the only way that they learn a language.

 Structuring experiential learning

 Action learning is one way of formalising and structuring experiential learning.
-Other similar learning processes are problem-based learning, project based learning, work based learning and communities of practice.
+Other similar learning processes are problem-based learning, project-based learning, work-based learning and communities of practice.
 Action learning is also an organisational learning method that can be applied to business processes such as team-based problem solving, quality circles and change projects.

 The process of action learning

-The process of action learning involves groups of people in the following processes:
+Action learning involves groups of people in the following processes:

 - Doing things based on the plan